Arranging a Funeral or Cremation Service in Edmonton, Alberta

 If a person’s death is unexpected and the cause of death is not immediately known or when the death is the result of violence due to an accident, suicide, or homicide, it will be investigated by the Office of the Chief Coroner.
 After an investigation has been carried out and a cause of death has been established, the body will be released to the next of kin.
 After which the family can proceed to make the funeral arrangements

-If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact OCME for Edmonton on 780-427-4987 and they can be found at:
+If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact OCME for Edmonton at 780-427-4987 and they can be found at:

 Office of the Chief Medical Examiner